vuejs/v2.vuejs.org/src/v2/cookbook/debugging-in-vscode.md

 Every application reaches a point where it's necessary to understand failures, small to large.
 In this recipe, we explore a few workflows for VS Code users who would like to debug their application in the browser.

-This recipe shows how to to debug [Vue CLI](https://github.com/vuejs/vue-cli) applications in VS Code as they run in the browser.
+This recipe shows how to debug [Vue CLI](https://github.com/vuejs/vue-cli) applications in VS Code as they run in the browser.

 <p class="tip">Note: This recipe covers Chrome and Firefox.
 If you know how to setup VS Code debugging with other browsers, please consider sharing your insights (see bottom of the page).</p>